atolab/cdds/docs/GettingStartedGuide/helloworld_indepth.rst

 increase when more and more publishers/subscribers are added.

-The *Hello World!* example has a very simple 'data layer' of only one data type :code:`HelloWorldData_Msg`.
+The *Hello World!* example has a very simple 'data layer' of only one data type :code:`HelloWorldData_Msg` (please read on).
 The subscriber and publisher are not aware of each other.
 The former just waits until somebody provides the data it requires, while the latter just publishes the data without considering the number of interested parties.
 In other words, it doesn't matter for the publisher if there are none or multiple subscribers (try running the *Hello World!* example by starting multiple HelloworldSubscribers before starting a HelloworldPublisher).
 A publisher just writes the data.
 The DDS middleware takes care of delivering the data when needed.

+******************
+HelloWorldData.idl
+******************

+To be able to sent data from a writer to a reader, DDS needs to know the data type.
+For the *Hello World!* example, this data type is described using `IDL <http://www.omg.org/gettingstarted/omg_idl.htm>`_ and is located in HelloWorldData.idl.
+This IDL file will be compiled by a IDL compiler which in turn generates a C language source and header file.
+These generated source and header file will be used by the HelloworldSubscriber and HelloworldPublisher in order to communicate the *Hello World!* message between the HelloworldPublisher and the HelloworldSubscriber.

 Hello World!
 IDL
 ================